Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 1. Film Formation: In the first stage, a conditioning surface in the wastewater composed of inorganic solutes and organic molecules is attained.

 2. Initial attachment: In the second stage, bacteria and other microbes use Brownian motion and Chemotaxis to move toward the film surface and thereby establish a connection.
-Chemotaxis is the movement that guides several microorganisms toward nutrients for adsorption onto the surface.
+Chemotaxis is the movement that guides several microorganisms toward nutrients, enabling them to adsorb to the surface.

-4. Replication and Maturation: The fourth stage constitutes cell divisions that result in a three-dimensional growth of bacterial cells on the surface through nutrients obtained from the biofilm surface.
-As bacteria grow, micro-colonies increase, and a surface of it forms on the film.
-The mature films adapt to the wastewater environment with fluctuating pH levels, nutrients, temperature, etc.
+4. Replication and Maturation: The fourth stage involves cell divisions that result in three-dimensional growth of bacterial cells on the biofilm surface, with nutrients obtained from the biofilm.
+As bacteria grow, microcolonies increase, and some form on the film.
+The mature films adapt to the wastewater environment, which features fluctuating pH levels, nutrient levels, temperature, etc.

 5. Dispersion: The last stage occurs when conditions of the wastewater treatment system become very adverse.
 Consequently, bacteria from the current biofilm community detach themselves and look for more favourable communities.